 - Are the answers given to your earlier questions reflected in what you see in the offices?

-- Are the staff smart, professional, and human?
+- Are the staff smart, professional and polite?

 7. What does the contract include?

-We believe a serious, professional IT support organisation will insist that both parties sign a contract.
-We’re not lawyers, but we think the contract should include:
+A professional IT support organisation will insist that both parties sign a contract.
+This isn’t legal advice, but I believe the contract should include: